CipherProxy/testnet-cp-yield-farm/README.md

 # testnet-cp-yield-farm
-a yield farm deployed on the Ganache Ethereum test-net
+a source code for the test yield farm